git-kamesh/git-kamesh/content/posts/one-page-bible-product-manager.md

 +++
-title = "Product Manager Bible : A 101 Guide to Successful Product Management - A Beginner's Journey" description = "To guide you through this endeavor, I've prepared a one-page bible that encapsulates key principles, strategies, and mindsets essential for a successful product management journey." date = "2023-12-08" author = "Kamesh Sethupathi"
+title = "Product Manager'w Bible : A 101 Guide"
+description = "To guide you through this endeavor, I've prepared a one-page bible that encapsulates key principles, strategies, and mindsets essential for a successful product management journey." date = "2023-12-08" author = "Kamesh Sethupathi"